 I’m hooked on the Vienna artist Hundertwasser, so I thought I would try combining his style with my popsicle portrait project.
 I think his art has a kind of layered marker look to it so it seemed like a good match.
 1. It seems that Hundertwasser had a real aversion to straight lines, so I thought … Read More

-I’d been looking for a different approach to self-portraits for a back-to-school project.
-I love how he drew the large almond shaped eyes in his people and the abstract approach helped the students to draw themselves in a new way, and create a colorful display that I knew the teachers would appreciate for their classrooms.
+A Hundertwasser style self portrait project gave my students a different approach for a back-to-school project.
+I love how he drew the large almond shaped eyes in his people and the abstract approach helped the students to draw themselves in a new way.
 Austrian artist Friedensreich Hundertwasser has an amazing life story, along with a very … Read More

 I was inspired by one of Friedensreich Hundertwasser’s paintings to make this abstract landscape.
 Materials: • Watercolor paper • Tissue paper • White glue • Sharpie marker, black 1.
 I cut a wavy rectangular shape of green tissue, large enough to cover the bottom 2/3 of the paper.
 A 50/50 mixture of water and glue was … Read More